BEST UPGRADE WHEELS FOR DISC BRAKE BIKES – 2017

-Here are the page links for this wheelset at the stores I’ve found have them at the best prices, have them in stock and have top shelf customer satisfaction records as of September 22, 2017: Competitive Cyclist ITK10, eBay and in UK/EU Tweeks Cycles, ProBikeKit UK front and rear ITK10.
+Here are the page links for this wheelset at the stores I’ve found have them at the best prices, have them in stock and have top shelf customer satisfaction records as of November 16, 2017: Competitive Cyclist ITK10, eBay, UK/EU Wiggle, ProBikeKit UK front and rear ITK10

 AMERICAN CLASSIC ARGENT DISC TUBELESS – GOOD MIXED TERRAIN OPTION

 The American Classic Argent Disc Tubeless and its rim brake sibling have bead hooks designed to run tubeless tires first and foremost.
 While traditional tube and tire clinchers work, you probably aren’t getting what this wheelset was designed for and does best unless you run it tubeless.